Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/step-by-step-guide-to-minting-your-git-commit-as-an-nft.md

 And that's it!
 We turned a Git commit into an NFT.

-Hoped you enjoyed it and looking forward to seeing some cool NFTs show up.
+I hope you enjoyed it, and looking forward to seeing some cool NFTs show up.

 ### Thank you for reading, and let's connect!